Skip to contents

 Three execution modes: Shinylive runs entirely in-browser, Native spawns a real R or Python process, and Container runs inside Docker or Podman.

-Choosing an app type
+Choose an app type and runtime strategy

-App Type Entry File Runs In User Needs Best For
+App Type Entry File Best For

-auto-download Downloads R/Python on first launch Small Needs internet
+auto-download Downloads R/Python on first launch Small Needs internet Public distribution, smaller download

-bundled Ships R/Python inside the app Large (~200MB+) Instant, offline
+bundled Ships R/Python inside the app Large (~200MB+) Instant, offline Public distribution, offline first run

-container Runs inside Docker/Podman Small Needs Docker
+container Runs inside Docker/Podman Small Needs Docker Complex system dependencies, reproducibility

 my-electron-app/